By Lauren Harmon | Tuesday, March 03, 2015

 The colors you see on your monitor aren’t always printable—even on sophisticated printers.
 When it comes down to it, you’re better off modifying the artwork than trying to tinker around with inks.

-This week—free for one week only—Deke shows how to correct brightness for print by taking your vector artwork into Photoshop, where you can better isolate and control the corrections.
+In this week’s free video, Deke shows how to correct brightness for print by taking your vector artwork into Photoshop, where you can better isolate and control the corrections.

 By Lauren Harmon | Tuesday, January 20, 2015